jacktan130802/MindfulHacks/README.md

 Each MoBot will have their own unique website dashboard with their own color stripes representing them.
 The color stripes are **shareable**!

-10s capture of the mood in the Mood Detector

 **need public repo when everything is done**   -- remove when done